2020s: Political trends

-The 2020s marked the end of the Post-Cold War era, particularly in post-communist Eastern Europe, east of the former Iron Curtain.
-Center-right politics underwent a decline throughout the western world in the early 2020s, led by demographic changes such as increased tertiary education and ethnic diversity as well as the waning influence of religion and the rise of identity politics.
-At this time, center-right parties drifted rightward towards right-wing populism, national conservatism, or were supplanted by new far-right parties.
-Center-left politics has not declined to the same extent, but center-left politicians have faced significant challenges, most notably Joe Biden (particularly age and health concerns).
-Volodymyr Zelenskyy in Ukraine is also struggling, with the next Ukrainian presidential election indefinitely postponed due to the ongoing Russian invasion of Ukraine.
+The 2020s marked the end of the post-Cold War era, particularly in post-communist Eastern Europe, east of the former Iron Curtain.
+Pasokification marked the decline of centre-left and centre-right politics throughout the Western world during the decade, led by demographic changes such as increased tertiary education and ethnic diversity as well as the waning influence of religion and the rise of identity politics.
+At this time, centre-right parties drifted rightward towards libertarianism, right-wing populism, national conservatism, or were supplanted by new far-right parties.
+Centre-left politics has not declined to the same extent, although some have, most notably Joe Biden (particularly age and health concerns).
+Volodymyr Zelenskyy in Ukraine is also struggling, with the next Ukrainian presidential election indefinitely postponed due to the Russo-Ukrainian war.

-A deep political divide has arisen in the United States, which has seen acute political polarization, with stark divides along race and ethnicity, educational attainment, and political polarization among states.
-The 2024 United States presidential election was decided by 1.5% (49.8-48.3%), in one of the closest presidential elections in American history.
-In 2024, Donald Trump defeated Kamala Harris after Harris previously defeated Trump in 2020 as the Vice presidential candidate, in a quasi-rematch.
+A deep political divide has arisen in the United States, which has seen acute political polarisation, with stark divides along race and ethnicity, educational attainment, and political polarisation among states.
+The 2024 United States presidential election was decided by 1.5% (49.8–48.3%), a close race by popular vote margin.
+In 2024, Donald Trump defeated Kamala Harris after Harris previously defeated Trump in 2020 as the Vice-presidential candidate, in a quasi-rematch.

-Western Europe, Canada, and Oceania (Australia and New Zealand) have largely avoided democratic backsliding and the rise of far-right politics, but even there political instability and polarization has increased.
-Keir Starmer of the United Kingdom has seen his approval ratings fall precipitously, and Emmanuel Macron of France has faced a French political crisis due to a hung parliament.
+Western Europe, Canada, and Oceania (Australia and New Zealand) have largely avoided democratic backsliding and the rise of far-right politics, but even there political instability and polarisation has increased.
+Keir Starmer of the United Kingdom has seen his approval ratings fall precipitously, prompting his resignation in June 2026, and Emmanuel Macron of France has faced a French political crisis due to a hung parliament.
 However, in the 2025 Dutch general election the liberal Democrats 66 party won the most seats.

+Gen Z protests

-In East Asia, political instability has also increased, particularly in Japan and South Korea.
-South Korea had a martial law crisis in 2024, while in Japan the Liberal Democratic Party lost its majority in both houses of the National Diet.
-The Gen Z protests in Asia began in 2024, with the July Revolution in Bangladesh being described as the world's first Generation Z revolution.
-Zohran Mamdani was elected mayor of New York City in 2025 at the age of 34, becoming the first Muslim, Indian-Ugandan, and millennial mayor of New York City.
+The Gen Z protests in Asia began in 2024, with the July Uprising in Bangladesh being described as the world's first Generation Z revolution.
+The 2026 Bangladeshi and Nepalese general elections held which resulted both landslide victories of liberal and reformist opposition parties, Bangladesh Nationalist Party and the Rastriya Swatantra Party, both the elections held since the chaotic Gen Z protests.

+Conservative wave in Latin America

+Starting in the 2020s saw Pasokification in Latin America, right-wing candidates rebounded with a handful of victories, constituting a conservative wave resurgence.
+Proponent figures such as Javier Milei of Argentina, Daniel Noboa of Ecuador, Rodrigo Paz of Bolivia, J. A. Kast of Chile, Laura Fernández of Costa Rica, Nasry Asfura of Honduras, Keiko Fujimori of Peru, and Abelardo de la Espriella of Colombia.
+The phenomenon which led to the establishment of the Shield of the Americas by US president Donald Trump, maintaining foreign relations of Israel, and better right-wing conservative partnership.